almin/almin/docs/TutorialTodoApp.md

 ```

 Repository should be persistence object.
-In other words, create repository instance as singleton.
+In other words, create a repository instance as singleton.

 Singleton?
-Does it may make dependencies problem?
+Does it may make dependency problems?

-Of course, We can resolve that dependencies issue by DIP([Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle")).
+Of course, We can resolve that dependency issues by DIP([Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle")).

 ### DIP

-[Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle") is well-known layers pattern.
+[Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle "Dependency inversion principle") is a well-known layers pattern.

 ![DIP](/docs/assets/almin-architecture-dip.png)

-Domain should not dependent to repository.
+Domain should not depend on repository.
-Because, Domain don't know how to store itself.
+Because, Domain doesn't know how to store itself.
-But, Repository can dependent to domain.
+But, Repository can depend on domain.

 ## When is domain model created?

-It is a just System UseCase.
+It is just a System UseCase.

 `CreateDomainUseCase` is